The 21 Best Meats to Smoke: From Beginner to Expert

 Smoking store-bought sausages can be a quick and simple way to spice up your regular meals with a new smoky taste.
 You can use a variety of different types of sausage, depending on your recipe and personal preferences, for example, bratwurst, Italian sausages, or chorizo.

 You’ll need to keep a close eye on your smoking sausages and give them plenty of cooling off time later.
-For a full step-by-step guide check out “Smoking Sausages – Recipe and Guide”, linked below.
+For a full step-by-step process, check out our How to Make Sausage At Home guide.

 Smoked sausage recipes: